blefnk/relivator-nextjs-template/README.md

 - [ ] 87.
 Create the most beginner-friendly and aesthetically pleasing starter possible.
 - [ ] 88.
 Create an advanced notification system, inclusive of toasters, pop-ups, and pages.
 - [ ] 89.
 Create a new landing page with a distinctive design and update components, plus fully redesign all other pages and components.
 - [ ] 90.
-Consider adding Facebook's [StyleX](https://stylexjs.com) to work seamlessly with TailwindCSS, but only StyleX will work without setting up Babel in the project to keep full Turbopack/Turborepo support.
+Consider adding Facebook's [StyleX](https://stylexjs.com/blog/introducing-stylex).
+However, StyleX currently requires setting up Babel/Webpack in the project, which we avoid to maintain full Turbopack support.
+As a suitable alternative, consider jjenzz's [Tokenami](https://github.com/tokenami/tokenami#readme) or Chakra's [Panda CSS](https://panda-css.com).
+Possibly, we can make a choice between them all while bootstrapping the project with Reliverse CLI.
+These libraries help with avoiding the deprecated [initial idea](https://stylexjs.com/blog/introducing-stylex/#the-origins-of-stylex) for [CSS-in-JS](https://medium.com/dailyjs/what-is-actually-css-in-js-f2f529a2757).
+Learn more [here](https://github.com/reactwg/react-18/discussions/110) and in [Next.js docs](https://nextjs.org/docs/app/building-your-application/styling/css-in-js).
 - [ ] 91.
 Confirm the project is free from duplicates, like files, components, etc.
 - [ ] 92.
 Conduct useful tests, including possible stress tests, to simulate and assess app performance under high-traffic conditions.
 - [ ] 93.
 Comprehensively configure Next.js 14 App Router, with API routes managed by Route Handlers, including the RSCs and all other new features.
 - [ ] 94.
-Complete the BA11YC (Bleverse Accessibility Convention) checklist.
+Complete the BA11YC (Bleverse Accessibility Convention) checklist; which may relay on the following principle in the future: [DesignPrototype](https://uiprep.com/blog/ultimate-guide-to-prototyping-in-figma)-[CodePrototype](https://medium.com/@joomiguelcunha/the-power-of-prototyping-code-55f4ed485a30)-CodeTests-HqDesign-[TDD](https://en.wikipedia.org/wiki/Test-driven_development)-HqCode-[CI](https://en.wikipedia.org/wiki/CI/CD).
 - [ ] 95.
 Complete parts of the [BA11YC (Bleverse Accessibility Convention) checklist](https://github.com/bs-oss/BA11YC).
+This includes using software [Design Patterns](https://refactoring.guru/design-patterns/what-is-pattern) for code refactoring.
 - [ ] 96.
 Check all components with side-effects for re-rendering, it is recommended to re-render each component a maximum of 2 times ([good video about it (in Ukrainian)](https://youtu.be/uH9uMH2e5Ts)).
 - [ ] 97.
 Boost app performance scores on platforms like Google PageSpeed Insights.
 Ensure the app passes all rigorous tests.
 - [ ] 98.
 Apply the [next-usequerystate](https://github.com/47ng/next-usequerystate) library where appropriate ([read the article](https://francoisbest.com/posts/2023/storing-react-state-in-the-url-with-nextjs)).
 - [ ] 99.
-Add the most valuable and useful ESLint things from [awesome-eslint](https://github.com/dustinspecker/awesome-eslint) collection.
+All third-party libraries and React components should be appropriately isolated.
+This includes verifying data from these libraries, such as Clerk, and wrapping the components with the "use client" directive as necessary.
 - [ ] 100.
-Add some interesting and useful types to the project, for example, using the [type-fest](https://github.com/sindresorhus/type-fest) library.
+Add a reviews section to the landing page.
+Obtain feedback on Relivator from five widely recognized individuals on the web.
 - [ ] 101.
-Add pop-ups for cookies/GDPR notifications (with a respective management settings page), and Google floating notifications for quick login, etc.
+Add an admin dashboard that includes stores, products, orders, subscriptions, and payments.
 - [ ] 102.
-Add an admin dashboard that includes stores, products, orders, subscriptions, and payments.
+Add global color variables to all places where they are applied, instead of having hardcoded colors.
 - [ ] 103.
-Add advanced indicators for environment variables, and improvements to TailwindCSS screen sizes.
+Add pop-ups for cookies/GDPR notifications (with a respective management settings page), and Google floating notifications for quick login, etc.
 - [ ] 104.
+Add some interesting and useful types to the project, for example, using the [type-fest](https://github.com/sindresorhus/type-fest) library.
+- [ ] 105.
 Add the integration of a smart git-hooks system with various additional useful functionality.
+- [ ] 106.
+Add the most valuable and useful ESLint things from [awesome-eslint](https://github.com/dustinspecker/awesome-eslint) collection.

 ![Relivator Landing Page Screenshot](/public/screenshot.png)